kimrenny/kimrenny/README.md

 - 👀 I’m interested in GameDev, software engineering, and AI.
 - 🌱 I’m currently learning JavaScript, C++, C#, Unity, React, Node.js, AI.
 - 💞️ I’m looking to collaborate on GameDev, Fullstack (js + .net) development.
-- 📫 How to reach me telegram: @Ruinerkatok, discord: rvdev, email: sevdon4@gmail.com.
+- 📫 How to reach me: rvdev (discord).

 <!---
 kimrenny/kimrenny is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.